Code

 ---

-Seaborn is a Python data visualization library based on matplotlib.
-It provides a high-level interface for drawing attractive and informative statistical graphics.
+Seaborn is a Python data visualization library based on Matplotlib.
+It provides a high-level interface for creating attractive and informative statistical graphics.
+This document demonstrates how to create various plots using Seaborn, customize their appearance, and save them.

 ```{python}